Research into DWP’s Youth Offer: Privacy Information Notice

 Your contact details will be stored on an encrypted server, with access restricted solely to members of the research team.
 Even after these contact details have been shared with the research team, you are still free to withdraw from the research and can decline to take part in an interview without having to give a reason.

 If you agree to take part in a research interview, any information you provide will be summarised in an anonymised format – this means we will remove any information that could be used to identify you.

 How will my data be treated?

 Data protection law requires that personal data are kept for no longer than is necessary.
-We only continue to hold personal data where they are still used to carry out research in the public interest.
 We will anonymise the information you provide as soon as we practically can (i.e. within 2 weeks of the interview date).
-The personal data we may have used to contact you, as well as the audio files from interview recordings, will be securely deleted from the IES and Ipsos systems after this study is complete (currently estimated to be October 2022).
-All transcripts, handwritten notes taken during interviews, and anonymised notes from all interviews in relation to this work will be securely deleted from the IES and Ipsos systems by January 2023.
-Anonymised interview notes will be sent to DWP for use in future research on DWP’s Youth Offer.
+The personal data we used to contact you will be securely deleted from the IES systems six months after the project is complete (currently estimated to be June 2024).

-You have rights under data protection law to make the following requests for the personal data held about you that is being processed for this research, including:
+You have rights under data protection law to make the following requests about the personal data that is held about you, which is being processed for this research, including: